jstreifel-33/reading-notes/code-401-python/pre-work/python101.md

 #They can also have their own line
 ```

 **Docstrings** are created under the first line of a function definition.
-They are returned throughout runtime and can be inspected at runtime.
-A docstring can include mulitple lines of text and is enclosed by `"""` before and after the text:
+They are retained throughout runtime and can be inspected at runtime.
+A docstring can include multiple lines of text and is enclosed by `"""` before and after the text:

 ```python
 def shout(word):